British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The main vein is the McDougall vein, striking 320 degrees and dipping 70 degrees east, which has been traced for 265 metres.
-Mineralization apparently increases in quantity toward the northern end of the vein.
+The main vein is the McDougall vein, striking 320 degrees and dipping 70 degrees east, which has been traced for approximately 265 metres along strike.
+The vein is reported to pinch and swell along strike with an average with of approximately 0.6 metre in the north half and 1.8 to 2.4 metres in the south half.
+Mineralization apparently increases in quantity toward the northern end of the vein and comprises primarily chalcopyrite and pyrite with minor sphalerite and galena.
 The vein is hosted in, and conformable with, chloritic schists.
 The McDougall vein may be truncated by faults at both ends with a suggested right-lateral displacement of 200 metres at the northern extent.
-A sample, from a pit on the vein, containing iron oxides, malachite, chalcanthite and up to 2 per cent chalcopyrite, assayed 0.58 gram per tonne gold, 3.7 grams per tonne silver, and 0.28 per cent copper (Assessment Report 16802).

-In 1988, Trek Resources Ltd. completed a twenty four hole percussion drilling program, totalling 388.0 metres.
-During 2009 through 2011, Rock-Con Exploration completed programs of spectral analysis, prospecting and rock and soil sampling on the Sognidoro property.
+During 2009 through 2011, Rock-Con Exploration completed programs of spectral analysis, prospecting and geochemical (rock and soil) sampling on the Sognidoro property.

 Bibliography